-EDWARDSVILLE - Madison County Treasurer Chris Slusser is reminding taxpayers that the second installment of their tax bill is coming due.
+EDWARDSVILLE - Madison County Treasurer Chris Slusser is reminding taxpayers that the third installment of their tax bill is coming due.

-"With the holiday weekend approaching, I want to remind everyone that the second of four tax installments will be due Sept.
-5," Slusser said.
-"Our office is closed Monday, Sept.
-3 for Labor Day, but will otherwise be open for business from 8:30am-4:30pm, Tues-Fri."
+"With the due date approaching this Friday, I want to remind everyone that the third tax installment is due," Slusser said.
+"Our office is open for business from 8:30a.m. - 4:30p. m., Monday-Friday."

 Slusser reminds taxpayers there are multiple ways to pay: at one of our participating collector banks or credit unions throughout the county, by mail, through your financial institution's online bill pay service, the Treasurer's website at www.madcotreasurer.org, or in person at the Treasurer's Office in Edwardsville.
-If paid by mail, letters must be postmarked on or before Sept.
+If paid by mail, letters must be postmarked on or before Oct.
 5.

-If paying online, taxpayers can make an immediate payment or have the option to schedule all remaining payments.
+If paying online, taxpayers can make an immediate payment or schedule all remaining payments.
 There is a \$1.50 convenience fee when paying by E-Check or a 2.5 percent convenience fee when paying by credit or debit card.
 These fees are not collected by the Treasurer's Office, but rather the payment processor.